Blessed be the fruit.

 Clearly, this is the focal point of the handmaids' day.
-They talk, and socialize.
+They talk, and socialise.
 But don't get too comfortable — one of them slips, mentioning that Offred's Commander Waterford is "really high up, his name's in the news."
-The uncomfortable glances are enough to suggest that everyone realizes this woman has transgressed, and they don't really know what to do about it.
+The uncomfortable glances are enough to suggest that everyone realises this woman has transgressed, and they don't really know what to do about it.

 After the market, it's time for a stroll by the river.
 It's lovely — there's water, trees, and a wall where men have been left to hang.
-There are three: a priest (probably a dissenting one, given the religious nature of this society), a doctor (symbolized by a fetus, suggesting he performed abortions), and a gay man (looks like Hitler's pink triangle has been recycled).
+There are three: a priest (probably a dissenting one, given the religious nature of this society), a doctor (symbolised by a foetus, suggesting he performed abortions), and a gay man (looks like Hitler's pink triangle has been recycled).

 Aunt Lydia expounds on the dangers of radiation and pollution, which caused "the plague of infertility."

 "Birth control pills!
 Morning after pills!
 Murdering babies!
 Just so they could have their orgies, their Tinder," she exclaims, sounding not unlike certain Republican pundits.
 "Like Bilhah served Rachel, you girls will serve the leaders of the faithful and their barren wives.
 You will bear children for them."

 So, some context on that last reference: It's a story from the Old Testament, in which Rachel, married to Jacob, realises that she cannot have children.
 Desperate, she asks Jacob to sleep with her handmaid, Bilhah, so that she may have a child to care for.